google/zetasql/docs/graph-query-statements.md

 #### Details

-Ordinals are not supported in the `ORDER BY` statement.
+Ordinals aren't supported in the `ORDER BY` statement.

-The `ORDER BY` statement is ignored unless it is immediately followed by the `LIMIT` or `OFFSET` statement.
+The `ORDER BY` statement is ignored unless it's immediately followed by the `LIMIT` or `OFFSET` statement.

 If you would like to apply `ORDER BY` to what is in `RETURN` statement, use the